 Weekend walks tend to be from 6-15 miles.

 We also run a variety of longer events such as walking up Snowdon, Peak District walks or venturing off to Spain to walk the Camino - however, these breaks will be chargeable.

 Our walks are for everyone, however, we do grade the walks as follows:-

 - Easy - a very flat route, usually on paved pathways.
-Average pace is more of a leisurely stroll.
+The average pace is more of a leisurely stroll.

 - Challenging - every now and then we like to increase the pace.
 If you see a walk that is labelled as challenging then you know that the pace will be fast and that you are likely to break into a sweat.
 A challenging walk may include hills, mountains or even a geocaching trail that will take us through thick woods whilst in search of plastic boxes.

 We split the groups